 Care should be taken when dispensing isoflurane, with any spillage removed immediately using an inert and absorbent material e.g. sawdust.
 Wash any splashes from skin and eyes, and avoid contact with the mouth.
-If severe accidental exposure occurs remove the operator from the source of exposure, seek urgent medical assistance and show this label.
+If severe accidental exposure occurs remove the operator from the source of exposure, seek medical advice immediately and show the package leaflet or the label to the physician.

 Halogenated anaesthetic agents may induce liver damage.
-In case of isoflurane this is an idiosyncratic response very rarely seen after repeated exposure.
+In the case of isoflurane this is an idiosyncratic response very rarely seen after repeated exposure.

-Advice to Doctors: Ensure a patent airway and give symptomatic and supportive treatment.
+To the physician: Ensure a patient's airway and give symptomatic and supportive treatment.
 Note that adrenaline and catecholamines may cause cardiac dysrhythmias.